BSDSA-ISU/DSA/README.md

 ### why?

 - because we barely learn java during our programming 1 and programming 2
-- and also we're learning 2 programming languages already
+- and also we are learning 2 programming languages already!!!

-### why they forced java in your course, Why not R, sql and Python?
+### why they forced java in your course?
+Why not R, sql and Python?

 - because they said Java i easier than python. .I don't think so though